StegVerse-org/stegverse-demo-suite/README.md

 - whether the next artifact may be revealed
 - whether the resulting state is admissible

-This makes the demo a compact illustration of execution-governed artifact access.
+This makes the demo a compact illustration of **execution-governed artifact access**.

 ---